 Even Nunavut’s long and dark winters never stop the steady flow of festivals in Canada’s youngest territory.
-Many Nunavut communities celebrate their own ‘hamlet days,’ most of which take place between April and May, but at least seven Nunavut communities also mark the territory’s literal breaking of the ice with May fishing derbies and ring in the holiday season with Christmas games.
+Nunavut holidays include the communities celebrating their own ‘hamlet days,’ most of which take place between April and May.
+At least seven Nunavut communities also mark the territory’s literal breaking of the ice with May fishing derbies and ring in the holiday season with Christmas games.

 Tesoro Iron Dog Snowmobile Race